1 - Setting up for the Bootstrap Installer

 • Amazon Virtual Private Cloud (VPC)

-• An ESA appliance v10.x.x is installed and running.
+• A ESA appliance v10.x.x or PPC is installed and running.

 • An S3 bucket is available to copy the Big Data Protector installation files, which are created using the Configurator script.

-For more information about creating an S3 bucket, refer to the Amazon documentation for creating the S3 bucket.
+Note: For more information about creating an S3 bucket, refer to Create your first S3 bucket.

-• The following table depicts the list of ports that are configured on ESA and the nodes in the cluster, which will run the Big Data Protector:
+• The following table depicts the list of ports that are configured on ESA/PPC and the nodes in the cluster, which will run the Big Data Protector:

 8443TCPRPAgent on the Big Data Protector cluster nodeESAThe RPAgent communicates with ESA through port 8443 to download a Policy.